Wall High School (New Jersey): Athletics

 The Wall High School Crimson Knights compete in Division B North of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The conference under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 790 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The school was classified by the NJSIAA as Group III South for football for 2018–2020.
+With 790 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
+The school was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 Wall High School is known for its sports rivalry with Manasquan High School in Manasquan, with the two schools playing each other in front of crowds of 5,000 at their annual Thanksgiving Day American football game.
 The football rivalry with Manasquan dates back to 2001 and was listed at 10th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
-Wall leads the series with an overall record of 8-7 through the 2017 season.
+Wall leads the series with an overall record of 13-10 through the 2023 season.

-The school was the Group III winner of the 2019-20 Shop Rite Cup, which recognizes athletic achievement across all interscholastic sports.
+The school was the Group III winner of the 2019-20 ShopRite Cup, which recognizes athletic achievement across all interscholastic sports.